JulianGriffin11/SQL_Projects/Project 1 - Job Jury/project_sql/README.md

 # 🛠️ **SQL Queries for Data Analytics Job Insights**

-This project features five key SQL queries, each designed to uncover valuable insights into the Data Analytics job market.
+What follows are 5 key SQL queries, each designed to uncover valuable insights into the Data Analytics job market.

 Below, you'll find the methodology, results, and actionable insights for each query, complete with visual placeholders to enhance readability and comprehension.

 ---